RenzeLou/OpenIE_KG_demo/README.md

 0. `npm install react vis-network`
-1. run the `convert_json_to_js.py` to convert the model prediction result (json file) into a data.js file meanwhile, convert the token-level logprob into entity-level prob i.e., P("entity") = exp( Σ_i logprob(t_i) )
+1. run the `convert_json_to_js.py` to convert the model prediction result (json file) into a data.js file if wanna show paper with the name, then further run `replace_paper_id.py` to replace abstractive paper id (such as paper_0_1) with the real paper name. meanwhile, convert the token-level logprob into entity-level prob i.e., P("entity") = exp( Σ_i logprob(t_i) )